-Tradition says that he was son to Hillel, one of the most celebrated doctors and philosophers who ever appeared in the Jewish nation.
+Tradition says that he was a son of Hillel, one of the most celebrated doctors and philosophers who ever appeared in the Jewish nation.
 Simeon is also supposed to have been the president of the Sanhedrin or the Jewish parliament.
-But even he had to wait.
+But if he was someone special or not he had to wait.

 The bible continues… 26 It had been revealed to him by the Holy Spirit that he would not die before he had seen the Lord’s Christ.
 (Luke 2:26, NIV).

-Here was someone in possession of something directly from God.
+Here was someone in possession of something.
 He knew the future in this one respect.
-He probably didn’t know how it would come about, but when you have a promise from God, it is a certainty.
+He just didn’t know when it would come about.
+But when you have a promise from God, it is a certainty.
 God does not make mistakes.
 When he says something will happen it is guaranteed to happen.

 But Simeon had to wait to discover Gods purpose for him.
-All he knew was that it would happen.
-He had no idea when it would happen.
+All he knew was that it would happen before he died.

 The whole Jewish nation was like that too.
 They had to wait.
 They knew for hundreds of years that a Messiah was coming.
 The book of Isaiah was written about 700BC and contains some very clear prophesies about Jesus birth.
 They knew from the prophet Micah that he would be from David’s line and that he would be born in Bethlehem.
 In fact they knew a lot about him.
 But they had to wait for the right time.